ARCTraining/data-vis/book/example_section/introduction.md

 # Introduction

 In this course, we are going to use Python as a tool to take on the concept of good data visualisation.
 In addition to walking you through some step-by-step advice regarding libraries that are available, and building plot templates that let you save out your figures to high resolution pngs or pdf files, we are also going to disucss how best to represent your data in a way that is meaningful, asthetically pleasing, and scientifically robust.
 Before we even get into the libraries and modules that are available, or the actual step-by-step of how to use these tools to build a plot, we are going to walk through some of the important considerations when deciding how you are going to visualise your data.

 Choosing the type of plot to use to represent your data is not something obvious or straightforward, and is something tht will never have a unique solution: there are lots of good options that may win out in certain situations.

 In order to structure this discussion a little better, we are going to use the PLOS Computational Biology paper _Ten Simple Rules for Better Figures_ by [Rougier, Droettboom and Bourne, 2014](https://doi.org/10.1371/journal.pcbi.1003833).
+In this section, we provide a modified version of this paper that is tailored towards this course and topics we will be discussing.

 ## Ten Simple Rules for Better Figures